preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 Surveys has the most options.
 Polls are similar to surveys but suitable for shorter, simpler forms.
 Checkups are suitable for micro-courses with knowledge checks.

-For settings options, see this page: (link to be added)
+For settings options, see this page: :doc:`Settings (Forms) </admin-settings/business-groups-settings/forms/forms-settings/index>`

 The Forms lists
 ********************